cf73/fd2/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'We are proud to offer these industry-leading brands through our network of dealers...
-We are proud to offer these industry-leading brands through our network of dealers...
-We are proud to offer these industry-leading brands through our network of dealers...'
+        text: 'For over 30 years we have sought out the finest audio equipment in the world to bring the thrill and magic of music home.
+We are proud to offer these industry-leading brands through our network of dealers.'
 brand_partners_blurb: 'We are proud to offer these industry-leading brands through our network of dealers...'
+brand_slogan: 'Passion deserves to be shared'
 ---
 ## Welcome to your new brand Statamic site!